zlatkapod/dev-portal/README.md

 - Quickly see teammates’ Merge Requests that need review
 - Glance at your own open MRs and basic state (age, conflicts, WIP, reviewers)
 - Keep a tiny “today” todo list backed by a CSV file
-- Trigger a “rebase all my MRs” action against GitLab

 ## Features
 - Dashboard at `/` (served from `static/index.html` if present; otherwise an inline HTML page)